This post may contain affiliate links. Please read the disclosure policy to learn more.

 Chocolate tempering tutorials, such as this one by Callebaut, and this one by Valhrona, can help to explain the process.
 It is also worth checking to see if your chocolate manufacturer or supplier has a temperature guide available for their particular product.

+I tempered my chocolate before enrobing the patties.
 If you aren’t familiar with tempering, you can use discs of coating chocolate for this recipe.
 Unlike couverture, coating chocolate (also known by a range of other names such as melting chocolate, melting wafers, confectionery coating, candy wafers, or dipping chocolate) is pre-tempered and will work if you want to enrobe your patties without tempering chocolate.

 If using coating chocolate, you may opt to add a tablespoon of vegetable oil, shortening, or coconut oil to produce a smoother, shinier consistency for enrobing.

-More Valentine’s Day recipes you might enjoy:
+Other Valentine’s candy recipes you might enjoy:

 Chocolate Covered Cherries